AdoptTLC incorporates the following into the home study process:

-AdoptTLC requires all family members have a physical examination dated within the six months of the date the home study is finalized and notarized.
-Your physician will have to sign a statement stating that each adopting parent in the household is essentially healthy, has a normal life expectancy, and is physically, emotionally, and mentally capable of providing care for a child or children.
+AdoptTLC requires all family members have a physical examination and tuberculosis screening dated within the six months of the date the home study is finalized and notarized.
+Your physician will have to sign a statement stating that each adopting parent and each adult member of the household is essentially healthy, has a normal life expectancy, and is physically, emotionally, and mentally capable of providing care for a child or children.
 If you have a medical condition that is controlled by medication (e.g., high blood pressure, diabetes), you may still be approved as a prospective adoptive family.

 If anyone in your family has sought counseling or treatment for a mental health condition in the past, you will be asked to provide reports from those visits.
 It is possible you may be asked to have a psychological evaluation.
 AdoptTLC views seeking counseling and/or treatment help as a sign of strength.

 Although you do not have to be financially wealthy to adopt, you will have to show that you can manage your finances responsibly and adequately.
 If you are adopting internationally, some countries may have specific income requirements you will be required to meet.
 You will be asked to verify your income by providing copies of recent paycheck stubs, IRS 1040, bank statement, and a letter from your current employer.
 You will also be required to provide proof of adequate life insurance, health coverage, savings, and investments.